seuros/breaker_machines/docs/CASCADING_CIRCUITS.md

 When a cascading circuit breaker opens (fails), it automatically forces all its dependent circuits to open as well.
 This prevents cascading failures from propagating through your system in an uncontrolled manner.

+`CascadingCircuit` inherits from `CoordinatedCircuit`, providing both cascading failure propagation and coordinated recovery management.
+This means cascading circuits can also check dependencies before allowing recovery or reset operations.

 ## Basic Usage

 ```ruby